-If your voltage checks indicate you have correct voltage at the coils but the valve is not letting water through, replace the valve.
-To see which valve is bad, disconnect the water line running from the filter to the inlet of the secondary valve.
+If you do your voltage checks and find you have the correct voltage at the coils and the valve is not letting water through, replace the valve.
+To see which valve is bad, disconnect the water line from the filter to the secondary valve at the inlet of the secondary valve.
 Place the line in a bucket.